Enhanced Controls

 A bigger paddle is a bigger target.
 A bigger target is easier to hit.
 We don’t need to explain this any further.

-Enhanced bolt catches often have a much more prominent surface to engage the bolt catch (i.e. manually lock the bolt carrier back).
-This makes the process of locking your bolt back much easier.
+Enhanced bolt catches often have a much more prominent surface to engage and disengage the bolt catch.
+This makes the tasks of locking your bolt back and releasing the bolt much easier.

 Ambidextrous